Life Isn’t Linear, but Trust the Process

 While in high school, I suffered through a car accident that had fractured my humerus bone in half.
-Without getting into too much detail, I basically had to undergo a lot of therapy in order to recover.
+Without getting into too much detail, I basically had to undergo a lot of physical therapy in order to recover.
 Spending time with my therapist inspired me to become a positive impact on society.
 At the time, the only way I thought I could make an impact was to go into the medical field.
 I would spend the next 5 years of my undergrad studying sciences, volunteering at multiple clinics and really trying to do whatever I could to get accepted into a medical program.

 Towards the end of my undergrad, I became mentally exhausted.
 The countless hours of studying and volunteering was tough.
 I started to realize that medicine wasn’t necessarily a passion for me.
 I dreaded the idea of studying science, but I still wanted to make an impact.
 I had to ask myself: